dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 ## Distributed training

 This is an example of training GraphSage in a distributed fashion.
-To train GraphSage, it has three steps:
+To train GraphSage, it has four steps:

 ### Step 1: partition the graph.